PSA Group: Acquisition of Opel and Vauxhall Motors

-On 14 February 2017 PSA announced that it was in talks to acquire Opel and Vauxhall Motors from General Motors.
+On 14 February 2017 PSA announced that it was in talks to acquire Opel and Vauxhall from General Motors.
 The talks were in an advanced stage, but were a surprise to the press and to much of Opel's leadership as they had plans to transform the company into an electric-car-only brand using the platform of the Opel Ampera-e for a wide range of models.
 GM agreed to continue to supply PSA with Ampera-e and other electric vehicle technology.
 In August 2017, PSA completed the acquisition deal of Opel and Vauxhall.

 GM reported a loss of £195.1 million from its European operations in 2016, sixteenth consecutive loss-making year for GM in Europe, bringing its amount of losses on the continent since 2000 to more than £11.4 billion.
 Some expressed concerns about what this major acquisition might do to PSA's bottom line.
 However, due to this amount of debt, it is likely that GM may give the brands to PSA, or sell Opel and Vauxhall at a highly reduced price.
 Tavares expects synergies a decade after the takeover.

 PSA CEO Carlos Tavares met with German Chancellor Angela Merkel and British Prime Minister Theresa May at separate meetings where he toured some of Opel and Vauxhall's operations in Germany and the UK, respectively.
 He assured the leaders that jobs would be safeguarded and that Vauxhall's Ellesmere Port plant was to be used by PSA at least until 2021.

 Tavares announced that he wants Opel to keep its German brand identity and to embrace it, and that he would leverage Opel's pedigree of German engineering and Motorsport and use the company's heritage to reach markets and customers that may not consider a French car due to perceived reliability issues.
-He also announced that the Opel and Vauxhall brands would be elevated to new heights within Groupe PSA, including the sale of Opel and Vauxhall-branded vehicles outside Europe for the first time in many decades.
+He also announced that the Opel and Vauxhall brands would be elevated to new heights within PSA Group, including the sale of Opel and Vauxhall-branded vehicles outside Europe for the first time in many decades.

 Bid for Proton

-On 17 February 2017, PSA announced its bid to acquire PROTON Holdings, which owns the Proton and Lotus brands, but lost out to Geely a few months later.
+On 17 February 2017, PSA announced its bid to acquire Proton Holdings, which owns the Proton and Lotus brands, but lost out to Geely a few months later.